huebnerl/Wedding-Problems/Wedding-Seating-Plan-Problem.md

 # The Wedding Seating Plan Problem and how to solve it.
-Marrying the love of your life is for most of us the greatest moment of life and comes among all the gratitute and happiness with a lot of emotions as well.
-Having a Marriage Date and a Wedding Location is often one of the first achievements and takes away a lot of pressure during the wedding planning.
-Nevertheless, talking about the location could still cause a lot of trouble when thinking about how to seat you lovelly guests at the wedding later.
+For most of us, marrying the love of our lives is the most beautiful moment in our lives and brings with it a lot of emotions in addition to all the joy and happiness.
+Deciding on the wedding date and location is often one of the first achievements and takes a lot of pressure off during the wedding planning process.
+Nevertheless, when talking about the location, this could still cause a lot of trouble when thinking about how to seat you lovelly guests at the wedding later.

 Thankfully a lot of great researchers and mathematitions married before me and had the same intuition that math could help us with this crazy problem of how to seat your guests.
 Let me introduce you to the common and absolutely life-relevant "Wedding Seating Plan Problem".